lightbend/fdp-sample-applications/apps/akka-kafka-streams-model-server/README.md

 ### Publisher: Running Locally

-To run the _Publisher_ component, we need first to have the IP address for the Kafka broker.
-Those dependencies can run in an external cluster or can be installed and executed locally.
+To run the _Publisher_ component, we need first to have the IP address for the Kafka broker, either an external cluster or installed and executed locally on your machine.

 See this guide for a quick-start local installation: [Kafka Quick Start](https://kafka.apache.org/quickstart).

 #### Running from `sbt` (or an IDE)